 When we first considered taking our kids around the world, we weren’t sure what to expect.
 Would we drive each other crazy?
 Would we miss home too much?
 We had so many gap year ideas floating in our heads.
 Would we be able to do them all?
 Now, after a doing long term travel, I have to say that this life can be quite different than how it’s portrayed online.

 But if you asked me whether I would do this all again, I would answer with an emphatic, “yes!”
 Taking our kids around the world is still a worthwhile decision for our family.
+It’s helped us truly understand what is worldschooling, the learning approach that allows us to use the world as our classroom.
 And we’re looking forward to what the next two years have in store for us.

 Gap year ideas to make your long term travel dreams a reality